jimlawless/image2htm/README.md

 # image2htm
-## A Python 3 script which creates an HTML document for a directory of images
+## Listing image files with Python 3
 I keep it in my home directory and from any directory (MacOS) I can run it via the command:

     ~/image2htm.py